iyybpatrick/Fault-Tolerant-Load-Balancing-Database/README.md

 A fault tolerant load balancing database.
 Built with 4 AWS EC2 virtual machine instances.

 # Project description :

 Developed an elastic distributed database using MySQL replication and used it to serve as the backend for a multi-tier web application running TPC-W benchmark (AWS EC2, MySQL(replication), multi-tier web application)

 Developed a load balancer to route the browsing queries to master and route the ordering queries to slaves in a round-robin manner (Maven, multi-thread, high availability & dynamic scalability distributed database)

-Guarantee the \textbf{high availability (HA)} of the database in real-time using backup slave
+Guarantee the high availability (HA) of the database in real-time using backup slave

+Scale out/in the database server according to real-time workload and network delay

 Among 4 AWS EC2 instances, 1 serves as master server, 2 serve as slave server, 1 serve as candidate server.